 Notes:

-(1 The specific room characteristic and resulting reverb characteristic will be defined by the choice of the specific Spatial Room Impulse Responses used in the convolution process with the raw mono sentences.
+(1 The specific room characteristic and resulting reverb characteristic will be defined by the choice of the specific Spatial Room Impulse Responses used in the convolution process with the raw mono sentences, according to the pertaining stipulations of the test plan IVAS-8a.
+In the present contribution, these are just examples.

-(2 Overtalk [s] means the duration in seconds by which the two sentences in the sound item uttered by different talkers are overlapping.
-A negative number means that there is a pause between the two sentences corresponding to the absolute number.
+(2 Background is defined by the chosen background noise file according to the pertaining stipulations of the test plan IVAS-8a.
+In the present contribution, the given examples represent a meaningful choice exposing the codec to realistic background sound scenarios.

 (3 Overtalk [s] means the duration in seconds by which the two sentences in the sound item uttered by different talkers are overlapping.
 A negative number means that there is a corresponding pause between the two sentences.